Capabilities · Retail Tech Consulting

 Marketing demand outpacing supply chain capacity

-Marketing is generating demand for SKUs the operations side can't fulfill in time, while you are pushing budget toward products the team can ship.
+Marketing is generating demand for SKUs that operations can't fulfill in time.
+At the same time, you are pushing budget towards the products that the team can ship.
 Two functions optimizing in parallel, not in sync.
 The cost shows up as stock-outs on hot SKUs and discounting on the rest, every cycle.

 Problem 02